Bachelor of Arts in Communication Arts

 Emphasis is placed on a broad range of knowledge.
 In keeping with the standards required of nationally-accredited mass communication programs for graduation, all students must take a minimum of 72 semester hours outside the field of journalism and mass communication (actual number will vary by major); a minimum of 65 of those hours must be in the liberal arts.

 Additionally, students will select an area of concentration outside the field of communication to pursue in depth.
 Advisors in the Communication Department can provide recommendations for students with particular career goals.

 Declaring your Upper-Division Status

 Full admission is a prerequisite for many of the upper-division courses taught in the SCJ.
-Once you have met all three of the admissions criteria, you can declare your upper-division major.
+Once you have met all three of the admissions criteria, you can be fully admitted into the major.
 See full admission requirements below:

 - 2.85 cumulative GPA (this includes all transfer work, in addition to current FIU work)

 Full admission is not an automatic process.
 Students who want to declare upper-division status (be fully admitted) need to contact their assigned advisor at the end of the semester when they have met all three of the requirements.